 One factor that may have hurt Caprica's viewing figures was that it did not have an original premise but had much in common with Terminator: The Sarah Connor Chronicles (2008-9).
 Both were about the creation of a robotic race that gains sentience and fights a war against humanity.
 Just as Caprica had Zoe, a girl in a robot body, The Sarah Connor Chronicles had Cameron, a robot in a girl's body.
 The show may well have had greater impact if it had not covered similar ground than a show broadcast a year earlier.

 That said, there is a lot in Caprica's favour, especially the look of the show.
 The design of the Cylon is a pleasing return to the style of the original series, perfectly recapped when the Cylon says By your command in the same tone and voice as the phrase is spoken in the 1970s' series.
 The holobands also subtly have the same side-to-side Cylon lighting effect, which proves very effective.
-The overall look of the show is also unique, combining both sleek, sophisticated, futuristic elements with 1950s fashion, architecture and cars certainly is distinctive.
+The overall look of the show is also unique.
+This combines a 1950s world with sleek, sophisticated, futuristic elements, creating a vivid mix of fashion and architecture.
+Many of the period cars seen in the show were European models.
+This was so that the initially American audience would find them unfamiliar and distinctive, contributing to the impression of an alien, but understandable, world.

 The series ended with a dramatic montage entitled 'The Shape of Things to Come', which packs more excitement into five minutes than the five episodes following the pilot.
 This showed clips of the second series' storyline; as Cylons fully infiltrate Caprica's society, Sister Willow preaches to them, encouraging rebellion.
 Both Lacy and Zoe are seen as having exciting destinies too.
 The last image the series shows are the words, 'Next Season on Caprica'.